biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 It is the responsibility of the parser to select, within that folder, the file(s) of interest.
 Here we need data from a file named ``var_drug_ann.tsv``.
 Following the moto "don't assume it, prove it", we make that file exists.

+.. note:: In this case, an assertion isn't necessary as code will fail anyway if the file doesn't exist.
+But it's a good practice to make sure the file exists before trying to open it.
+Also, it's a good practice to use ``os.path.join()`` to build the path to the file, as it will automatically use the right path separator depending on the operating system.

 .. code:: python